mattcopas/financeapp-ui/README.md

 ### Design graphs for overall statistics ###
 ### Design graphs for account statistics ###
 ### API Authentication/login ###

+# README #

+This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###